thickett/Callum_Thickett_portfolio/README.md

 An all encompassing project where I scrape, clean, manipulate and engineer data to create a predictive model that can successfully predict movie IMDB ratings based off of a number of predictor variables.

-The project was split into three main sections:
+The project was split into four main sections:

 ### 1) Web Scraping